 Aspirin (AS-pir-in), Dipyridamole (dye-pir-ID-a-mole)

-Used to prevent strokes in patients with blood flow disorders or a history of blood clots.
+Prevents strokes in patients who have blood flow disorders or a history of blood clots.
 This medicine contains 2 different antiplatelet drugs (blood thinners).

 There may be other brand names for this medicine.